SpenceKonde/AVR-Guidance/Performance/Fast_Math_Tricks.md

 ## He who divides will be conquered
 Don't let that happen to you.
 Whenever speed counts, division is not an option.

+## Woe betide thee who wishes to divide by three
+The hardest division to achieve this way is also one of the most useful ones.

+Dividing by 1.5 (which also means dividing by 3, 6, 12, and om, since you just rightshift the value and halve the denominator until you're dividing by 1.x or 0.x) is the worst I have seen, and I belive the worst possible - the most terms are required for a given accuracy.
+Twos and Threes really don't play well together.

+## If simulated without accounting for rounding, it appears that there are two ways to get most values.
+These are actually not the same.
+The terms must always be chosen such that the sign alkternates, otherwise additional glitches in the output will manifest.

 Appendix 2: Bitshift division
 Particularly for 32 bit values, you really do not want to do division when you are doing time critical stuff.
 If the divisor is constant, you don't have to.
 1. Work with unsigned values.